bugrakaan/stream-profile/README.md

-#Diabolic Stream Profile Stuff
+# Diabolic Stream Profile Stuff

-shhh
+magnets? how do they work?